Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 | Numbers (real, special values) | Infinity, -Infinity, Not a Number, double/float Maximums.<br />MIFF has constants for these values.<br />JSON has no standard for these values.
 Implementations vary. | + MIFF | + MIFF | + MIFF |
 | Array of objects | MIFF will require you to just make duplicate key blocks<br />JSON has object definition built in. | + JSON | + JSON | - |

 **Is MIFF better?**

 No.  It will depend on how much value you place on readability and editability of the format.

-I suspect MIFF will have a slight advantage over reading and writing speed over JSON because there is less processing of numbers from the text format to binary in memory representation.
+I suspect MIFF will have a slight advantage over reading and writing speed over JSON because there is less processing of numbers from the text format to binary in memory representation since the text format of the number is basically binary.

 The question is, how important is it to read the file and edit it manually?
 Maybe for testing and debugging but in general, common everyday users are never going to.
 So for the most part, whoever is actually reading the file will be a developer or similar.
 Granted the real numbers will be a pain in the ass even for developers.

 ## Comments on MIFF

 **Are there parts of the format that I dislike?**